Towards a Rigorous Evaluation of Time-series Anomaly Detection: Experimental results

 \subsection{Comparison results}

-Here, we compare the results of the AD methods with \textbf{Case 1}-\textbf{3}.
+Here, we compare the results of the AD methods with \textbf{Case 1}--\textbf{3}.
 It should be noted that the anomaly score is directly generated without model inference for \textbf{Case 1} and \textbf{2}.

 For \textbf{Case 3}, we adopted the simplest encoder-decoder architecture with LSTM layers.
 The window size $\tau$ for \textbf{Case 2} and \textbf{3} was set to 120.
 For experiments that included randomness, such as \textbf{Case 1} and \textbf{3}, we repeated them with five different seeds and reported the average values.
 For the existing methods, we used the best numbers reported in the original papers and officially reproduced results~\cite{choi2021deep}; if there were no available scores, we reproduced them referring to the officially provided codes.
+Please note the we did not apply any preprocessing such as early time steps removal or downsampling.
 The \texttt{F1}~for MSL, SMAP, and SMD have not been provided in previous papers; thus they are all reproduced.
 It is worth noting that we searched for optimal hyperparameters within the suggested range in the papers and we did not apply down-sampling.
 All thresholds were obtained from those that yielded the best score.
 Further details of the implementation are provided in the Appendix.
 The results are shown in Table~\ref{table:random_comparsion}.
 The reproduced results are marked as $\dagger$.
 Bold and underlined numbers indicate the best and second-best results, respectively.
 The up arrow ($\uparrow$) is displayed with the result for the following cases: (1) $\texttt{F1}_\texttt{PA}$~is higher than \textbf{Case 1}, (2) \texttt{F1}~is higher than \textbf{Case2} or \textbf{3}, whichever is greater.

 Clearly, the randomly generated anomaly score (\textbf{Case 1}) is not able to detect anomalies because it reflects nothing about the abnormality in an input.
 Correspondingly, \texttt{F1}~was quite low, which clearly revealed a deficient detection capability.
 However, when applying the \texttt{PA}~protocol, \textbf{Case 1} appears to yield the state-of-the-art $\texttt{F1}_\texttt{PA}$~far beyond the existing methods, except for SMD.
 If the result is provided only with \texttt{PA}, as in the case of the MSL, SMAP, and SMD, distinguishing whether the method successfully detects anomalies or whether it merely outputs a random anomaly score irrelevant to the input is impossible.
 In particular, \texttt{F1}~of the MSL and SMAP is quite low; this implies difficulty in modeling them, originating from the fact that they are both real-world datasets, and the training data contain anomalies.
 However, $\texttt{F1}_\texttt{PA}$~appears considerably high, creating an illusion that the anomalies are being detected well for those datasets.